thanhdt-vietmap/vietmap-compose/README.md

 This project is a [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/) library for [MapLibre](https://maplibre.org/).
 You can use it to embed an interactive vector map in your Compose app.

-Android and iOS are supported via [MapLibre Native](https://github.com/maplibre/maplibre-native).
+Android and iOS support is backed by [MapLibre Native](https://github.com/maplibre/maplibre-native).

 Desktop and Web are not yet supported.

+TODO add animated screenshots here

 ## Usage